tylerneylon/shotglass/readme.md

 are given to the handler function as Python keywords in the function's arguments.

+### Static Files

+You can directly serve disk-based files by using the function:

+    shotglass.add_static_paths(paths)

+where `paths` is any iterable that returns file paths.
+Those specific paths are memorized when you call `add_static_paths()`, and are available via urls that have the same directory structure as you have on disk.
+Note that this is a `glob`-friendly way to serve files; an example:

+    from glob import glob
+    # ...
+    shotglass.add_static_paths(glob('img/*.png'))

+This will cause every `png` file in your `img` directory, such as `myfile.png`, to be served at the corresponding url path, such as `/img/myfile.png`.

 ### Simple Security

 As a simple security step, you can enable basic authentication by calling the